Westside, Los Angeles

-The Los Angeles Westside is an urban region in western Los Angeles County, California.
+The Westside of Los Angeles is an urban region in western Los Angeles County, California, United States, containing part of the City of Los Angeles, independent municipalities, and unincorporated areas of the county.
 It has no official definition, but sources like LA Weekly and the Mapping L.A. survey of the Los Angeles Times place the region on the western side of the Los Angeles Basin south of the Santa Monica Mountains.

 Geography

 LA Weekly

-According to the LA Weekly, there are different perspectives on where the Westside ends and the Eastside begins.
-Generally, the Westside is the area south of the Santa Monica Mountains and Sepulveda Pass, and west of either:
+According to LA Weekly, there are different perspectives on where the Westside ends and the Eastside begins.
+Generally, the Westside is considered the area south of the Santa Monica Mountains and Sepulveda Pass, and west of either: